digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 ## service.beta.kubernetes.io/do-loadbalancer-tls-ports

 Specify which ports of the loadbalancer should use the https protocol.
 This is a comma separated list of ports (e.g. 443,6443,7443).
+If specified, exactly one of `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough` and `service.beta.kubernetes.io/do-loadbalancer-certificate-id` must also be provided.

 ## service.beta.kubernetes.io/do-loadbalancer-tls-passthrough

 Specify whether the DigitalOcean Load Balancer should pass encrypted data to backend droplets.
 This is optional.
 Options are `true` or `false`.
 Defaults to `false`.
+If enabled, ports specified in `service.beta.kubernetes.io/do-loadbalancer-tls-ports` will use https, or 443 if none are given.

 ## service.beta.kubernetes.io/do-loadbalancer-certificate-id

 Specifies the certificate ID used for https.
-This annotation is required if `service.beta.kubernetes.io/do-loadbalancer-tls-ports` is used.
-To list available certificates and their IDs, use `doctl compute certificate list` or find it in the [control panel](https://cloud.digitalocean.com/account/security).
+To list available certificates and their IDs, install [doctl](https://github.com/digitalocean/doctl) and run `doctl compute certificate list`.
+If enabled, ports specified in `service.beta.kubernetes.io/do-loadbalancer-tls-ports` will use https, or 443 if none are given.

 ## service.beta.kubernetes.io/do-loadbalancer-algorithm